UCI BASIC ELECTRONICS &

 This page was originally designed to support the UCI Walking Machines graduate class.
-We meet once a week to expand our knowledge of basic electronics and software control of devices.
+It was designed to expand our knowledge of basic electronics and software controlled devices.
 This group began with the goal of designing, testing, and evaluating motor and servo control systems that could be used to add locomotion to the walkers.
 Since its inception, we have expanded into basic electonics, microcontrollers, and software application development.
 Lesson 10 introduces Visual Studio 2022.
 We learn how to control Arduino with Windows 10/11 desktop apps!
 Lesson 11 shows how to program Arduino UNO ATMega328p microcontroller in C and Assembler using Microchip Studio.
+Lesson 12 introduces radio theory and RF.

 1/28/2022: Added SQL Database and desktop app (Lesson 10)